-On September 18, 2021, Paul Petit, Class of 1985, received the Missouri Military Academy (MMA) Hall of Fame Award in Community and Government Service at the Alumni Recognition and Donor Awards Banquet during Homecoming.
-The award recognizes success in community and government service, such as nonprofits, volunteer work, civilian government and service work.
-The award recipient is also known for his positive character and a role model, acting as a visionary — a coach, mentor and developer for those who follow in his footsteps.
+On September 18, 2021, Paul Petit, Class of 1985, was inducted into the Missouri Military Academy (MMA) Hall of Fame for Community and Government Service at the Alumni Recognition and Donor Awards Banquet during Homecoming.
+The honor recognizes success in community and government service, such as nonprofits, volunteer work, civilian government and service work.
+This inductee is also known for his positive character and a role model, acting as a visionary — a coach, mentor and developer for those who follow in his footsteps.

 With ties to Missouri Military Academy beginning with his junior school education in the 7th grade, Petit has translated the leadership and character lessons learned at the Academy into a life marked by remarkable generosity, leadership and service to MMA and his communities.

 As an MMA cadet, Petit was a member of the undefeated golf team.
 He was also the recipient of the Stribling Cup and the Joe Bailey Trophy for Best Discipline.

 Now an alum, Petit has been an active ally of the MMA Alumni Association and the Parents Committee, including service as Alumni Association president and a current role as class agent for his class of 1985.
 Since 2006, he has formally served the Academy in several capacities, including supporting summer operations as activities coach, deputy summer camp director, executive officer, and camp director.
 In 2018, he became MMA’s admissions consultant and recruiter in Mexico.
 He has also received the Paul Gillette Alumnus of The Year Award.
 Additionally, he is a member of the Heritage Club and Gold Dome Society, contributes to the 1889 Scholarship Fund, and is recognized as an honor donor on the MMA Lifetime Giving Wall.